Work on Butler Academy continues; school to open in July

 The main entrance to the school is on Fifth Street but during the morning hours as students are coming to school it will be closed.
 Traffic will be routed through its Poole Street entrance.
 He said this was suggested and approved by the S.C.
 Department of Transportation.

-Reyes pointed out that kindergarten classroom are large so that they will accommodate lots of work stations.
+Reyes pointed out that kindergarten classrooms are large so that they will accommodate lots of work stations.

 He said classrooms are designed to be “backward facing” so that when a visitor enters the room it won’t disrupt what is going on.